 Integrate with "AWS Secrets Manager API" from amazonaws.com in no time with Mockoon's ready to use mock sample

 Speed up your application development by using "AWS Secrets Manager API" ready-to-use mock sample.
-Mocking this API will allow you to start working in no time.
-No more accounts to create, API keys to provision, accesses to configure, unplanned downtime, just work.
+Mocking this API will help you accelerate your development lifecycles and allow you to stop relying on an external API to get the job done.
+No more API keys to provision, accesses to configure or unplanned downtime, just work.

 Amazon Web Services Secrets Manager Amazon Web Services Secrets Manager provides a service to enable you to store, manage, and retrieve, secrets.
 This guide provides descriptions of the Secrets Manager API.
 For more information about using this service, see the Amazon Web Services Secrets Manager User Guide.
 API Version This version of the Secrets Manager API Reference documents the Secrets Manager API version 2017-10-17.
 As an alternative to using the API, you can use one of the Amazon Web Services SDKs, which consist of libraries and sample code for various programming languages and platforms such as Java, Ruby, .NET, iOS, and Android.
 The SDKs provide a convenient way to create programmatic access to Amazon Web Services Secrets Manager.
 For example, the SDKs provide cryptographically signing requests, managing errors, and retrying requests automatically.
 For more information about the Amazon Web Services SDKs, including downloading and installing them, see Tools for Amazon Web Services.
 We recommend you use the Amazon Web Services SDKs to make programmatic API calls to Secrets Manager.
 However, you also can use the Secrets Manager HTTP Query API to make direct calls to the Secrets Manager web service.
 To learn more about the Secrets Manager HTTP Query API, see Making Query Requests in the Amazon Web Services Secrets Manager User Guide.
 Secrets Manager API supports GET and POST requests for all actions, and doesn't require you to use GET for some actions and POST for others.
 However, GET requests are subject to the limitation size of a URL.
 Therefore, for operations that require larger sizes, use a POST request.
 Support and Feedback for Amazon Web Services Secrets Manager We welcome your feedback.
 Send your comments to [email protected], or post your feedback and questions in the Amazon Web Services Secrets Manager Discussion Forum.
 For more information about the Amazon Web Services Discussion Forums, see Forums Help.
 How examples are presented The JSON that Amazon Web Services Secrets Manager expects as your request parameters and the service returns as a response to HTTP query requests contain single, long strings without line breaks or white space formatting.
 The JSON shown in the examples displays the code formatted with both line breaks and white space to improve readability.
 When example input parameters can also cause long strings extending beyond the screen, you can insert line breaks to enhance readability.
 You should always submit the input as a single JSON text string.
 Logging API Requests Amazon Web Services Secrets Manager supports Amazon Web Services CloudTrail, a service that records Amazon Web Services API calls for your Amazon Web Services account and delivers log files to an Amazon S3 bucket.
 By using information that's collected by Amazon Web Services CloudTrail, you can determine the requests successfully made to Secrets Manager, who made the request, when it was made, and so on.
 For more about Amazon Web Services Secrets Manager and support for Amazon Web Services CloudTrail, see Logging Amazon Web Services Secrets Manager Events with Amazon Web Services CloudTrail in the Amazon Web Services Secrets Manager User Guide.
 To learn more about CloudTrail, including enabling it and find your log files, see the Amazon Web Services CloudTrail User Guide.